 The practice organised and delivered services to meet patients' needs.
-It took account of patient needs and preferences.
+It took account of patients' needs and preferences.

 - The practice understood the needs of its population and tailored services in response to those needs. - Telephone consultations were available which supported patients who were unable to attend the practice during normal working hours. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services. - The practice provided effective care coordination for patients who are more vulnerable or who have complex needs.
-They supported them to access services both within and outside the practice. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.
+They supported them to access services both within and outside the practice. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services. - A care navigator from a local charity attended clinical meetings to help ensure patients mental and social needs were met.